-Melinda Merrill has more than 20 years of experience managing issues and crises for clients throughout the Pacific Northwest and provides Eiguren Public Policy clients with media, reputational, and crisis communications counseling.
+Melinda Merrill has more than 25 years of experience in government relations and public relations for clients throughout the Pacific Northwest.
+She provides her clients with advocacy in local, state, and federal government as well as media, reputational, and crisis communications counseling.

-Prior to joining Eiguren Public Policy, Merrill was director of Public Affairs for Fred Meyer Stores, a division of The Kroger Co., for more than a decade, where she was media spokesperson and managed government affairs for the company’s more than 200 stores in Alaska, Idaho, Oregon and Washington.
-She also developed strategy for and implemented Fred Meyer's multi-million dollar donations, sponsorship, community relations, and employee volunteer programs in the four states.
+Melinda is the Idaho representative for the Northwest Grocery Association and is also a partner in Eiguren Public Policy.
+Before moving to Boise in 2016, she spent more than a decade at Fred Meyer and QFC Stores - the two Northwest divisions of The Kroger Co. – where she was media spokesperson and managed government affairs at the state and federal level for more than 200 stores in Alaska, Idaho, Oregon and Washington.
+She also developed strategy for and implemented Fred Meyer's and QFC's multi-million-dollar donations, sponsorship, community relations, and employee volunteer programs in the four states.

-Merrill is adept at assisting clients in developing and implementing media, community relations, and crisis communications plans.
-She has provided reputational and media management for clients facing issues ranging from labor strikes, shipwrecks, oil spills, local government and real estate siting and planning issues, product recalls and importation of goods.
+Melinda is adept at assisting clients in developing strategy for and achieving their goals at the local, state, and federal levels of government.
+She also has experience providing reputational management for clients facing issues including taxes and fees, labor relations issues, real estate siting and planning issues, product recalls and importation of goods.

-Merrill spent eight years in the Portland office of the international public relations and public affairs firm Hill & Knowlton.
-There she provided reputation and crisis management counseling for clients including grocers, cell phone service providers, economic development organizations, convention and visitors bureaus, electric utilities and the owners of the New Carissa, a ship that wrecked on the Oregon Coast spilling tens of thousands of gallons of oil.
+Prior to The Kroger Co., Melinda spent eight years in the Portland office of the international public relations and public affairs firm Hill & Knowlton.
+There she provided government affairs counseling as well as reputation and crisis management for clients ranging from grocers, cell phone service providers, economic development organizations, convention and visitors bureaus, electric utilities, and the maritime industry.

 Merrill earned her M.A. in Journalism and Mass Communications with an emphasis in Public Relations from Kent State University, and a B.A. in Journalism with a broadcast emphasis from the University of Montana.
-She served on the Association of Washington Business Executive Committee; the board of Oregon Food Bank and as chair of its Advocacy Committee; and as president of the Board of the Oregon/SW Washington Chapter of the Juvenile Diabetes Research Foundation.
-She was named to Progressive Grocer’s Top Women in Grocery list in 2014.
-She and her husband live in Meridian.
+She currently serves on the board of the American Red Cross of Greater Idaho and is chair of the Outreach and Community Volunteer committees and serves on the Legislative Committee of the Idaho Association of Commerce and Industry.
+She has served on the Association of Washington Business Executive Committee; the board of Oregon Food Bank, as chair of its Advocacy Committee; and as president of the Board of the Oregon/SW Washington Chapter of the Juvenile Diabetes Research Foundation.
+She lives in Meridian with her husband and their cat and dog.
+She enjoys camping, golfing, reading, and traveling.